Waobo/cparsing/README.md

 	// now we can use TUPEL in grammar definitions and are always getting
 	// everything fresh - no use of Ref() at all...

-Alas, some parsers require to be used in more then one place, i.e. ForwardDeclaration() or Record().
+Alas, some parsers require to be used in more than one place, i.e. ForwardDeclaration() or Record().

 ---
 ### Parser \*Ref(Parser \*p)